-Western dishes and fancy restaurants can cost a bit more, but generally speaking, paying more than 300 baht for a single dish of anything is getting into a the level of obscenely overpriced.
-While the food may be good, keep in mind that supporting places like mean that you are in effect throwing off local economies.
+Western dishes and fancy restaurants can cost a bit more, but generally speaking, paying more than 300 baht for a single dish of anything is getting into the level of obscenely overpriced faire.
+While the food may be good, keep in mind that supporting places like mean that you are, in effect, throwing off local economies.
 The average Thai person cannot and would not pay these prices, so neither should you.

 The Nickel of Dime Effect

 Speaking of, while Thailand is relatively cheap, as a foreigner, both tourist and expat, expect to be nickeled and dimmed at resorts, restaurants and apartments.
 While I have loved it here, one of the most frustrating acts about being in Thailand is that there always seems to be an added price on just about everything, for everything.

 Be aware that for any service specifically geared towards foreigners, nothing will be the price that is written.
 After you gather the money, and present it for payment, the person who is receiving it, most likely add a price of 30 to 60 baht seemingly out of nowhere.
 Granted this is only $1-2, but it is annoying nonetheless.
 Just be ready for it.
 Tipping is also not mandatory here, so don’t worry about leaving one.